Getting started

 console.log("Analysis Started", analysisRun);

-Processing is asynchronous and the status can be fetched using the getStatus function
+Processing is asynchronous and the status can be fetched using the getStatus function.

 let analysisStatus = await client.objects.analyze(object.id).getStatus();